A topic from the subject of Environmental Chemistry in Chemistry.

 Various equipment and techniques are used in emission reduction chemistry:

-• Mass spectrometers: Measure the abundance of isotopes, including radioactive isotopes, in a sample.
+• Mass spectrometers: Measure the abundance of isotopes in a sample, helping to identify the sources and types of greenhouse gases.

-• Infrared spectroscopy: Determines the molecular structure of compounds by analysing their absorption and emission of infrared radiation.
+• Infrared spectroscopy (IR): Determines the molecular structure of compounds by analyzing their absorption and emission of infrared radiation, useful in identifying and quantifying greenhouse gases.

 Types of Experiments

-• Carbon footprint analysis: Determining the greenhouse gas emissions associated with a product or process.
+• Carbon footprint analysis: Determining the greenhouse gas emissions associated with a product or process through Life Cycle Assessment (LCA).

-• Catalyst development: Developing catalysts to improve the efficiency of emission reduction processes.
+• Catalyst development: Developing catalysts to improve the efficiency of emission reduction processes, such as catalytic converters in vehicles.

-• Gas capture and storage: Designing and testing technologies to capture and store carbon dioxide.
+• Gas capture and storage: Designing and testing technologies to capture carbon dioxide from power plants or industrial sources and store it underground.

 Data Analysis